d2l-ai/d2l-en/chapter_deep-learning-computation/custom-layer.md

 # Custom Layers

-One of factors behind deep learnings success is the availability of a wide range of layers that can be composed in creative ways to design architectures suitable
+One factor behind deep learning's success is the availability of a wide range of layers that can be composed in creative ways to design architectures suitable